weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 Have another look at the diagram; it demonstrates how the HNSW algorithm searches.
 The blue search vector in the top layer connects to a partial result in layer one.
 The objects in layer one lead HNSW to the result set in layer zero.
 HNSW makes three hops through the layers (the dotted blue lines) and skips objects that are unrelated to the search query.

 If your use case values fast data upload higher than super fast query time and high scalability, then other vector index types may be a better solution (e.g. [Spotify's Annoy](https://github.com/spotify/annoy)).

-### Distance metrics

-All of [the distance metrics](/developers/weaviate/config-refs/distances.md) Weaviate supports are also supported with HNSW indexes.

 ## Managing search quality vs speed tradeoffs